JoakimEskils/rock-paper-scissor/README.md

 # Create a game

 Open up the Postman application.\
-Make a post request to localhost:8080/api/games\
+Make a POST request to localhost:8080/api/games\
-In the post request, send a JSON with your chosen name.
+In the POST request, send a JSON with your chosen name.

 Example:\
 {\